Embed This Data

 - FDI Inflow:

-Jacob Zuma of the African National Congress was elected president by the National Assembly in May 2009.
+Jacob Zuma of the African National Congress was elected president by the ANC-controlled National Assembly in 2009 and then reelected for another five years in May 2014.
 The ANC has dominated politics since the end of apartheid in 1994.
-South Africa is Sub-Saharan Africa’s largest economy and one of the world’s largest producers and exporters of gold and platinum.
-Mining, services, manufacturing, and agriculture rival similar sectors in the developed world.
-However, formal-sector unemployment and crime are high, poverty is widespread, public education is poor, and much of the population lacks access to infrastructure and basic services.
-Economic policy is focused on controlling inflation and the budget deficit.
-Services contribute the most to GDP and employment.
-The government aims to increase black South African farmland ownership to 30 percent by 2014, but its affirmative-action mandates threaten private property rights.
+South Africa is Africa’s second-largest economy and one of the world’s largest producers and exporters of gold and platinum.
+Yet many South Africans are poor, and the mining industry has been hurt by falling commodity prices and bitter labor strikes that have driven up production costs.
+Rates of formal-sector unemployment and crime are high, and the quality of public education is poor.
+Access to infrastructure and basic services is lacking.

-The top individual income tax rate is 40 percent, and the top corporate tax rate is 28 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden equals 27.3 percent of gross domestic income.
-Government expenditures equal 32 percent of GDP.
-Public debt amounts to around 42 percent of the domestic economy.
-Commodity market slowdowns and labor unrest are putting pressure on government finances.
+The top personal income tax rate has been raised to 41 percent.
+The top corporate tax rate is 28 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 22.6 percent of total domestic income.
+Government spending has amounted to 32.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.0 percent of GDP.
+Public debt is equivalent to 50.1 percent of GDP.